Generosity: Practicing the Pāramitās in Daily Life: Part Two

 First, Tulku-la explains, we form the intention to give to others.
 But crucially, we also must develop the confident attitude that we can really bring benefit.
 As we give, we make the decision to reduce another’s suffering and/or to take away some trouble they are experiencing.

 Generosity and Confidence

 Often, Tulku-la observes, people may lack the confidence that allows them to give generously.
 This form of low self-esteem damages us, and it does not bring benefit to others.
 But we can overcome this lack of confidence by starting small–we train slowly and steadily in giving.
 As we do so we can then recall our own success in small acts of giving and rejoice in those actions.
-We are then building a new habit which helps us to overcome any feelings of inadequacy or inability to give.
+We are then building a new habit that helps us to overcome any feelings of inadequacy or inability to give.

 Generosity and Self-Benefit

-The practice also benefits us individually by reducing our attachment, clinging and stinginess.
+The practice also benefits us individually by reducing our attachment, clinging, and stinginess.
 We may all know people (or we may be people) who have plenty of money, enjoyments, or wisdom, but who seem unable to give to those in need.
 As we slowly perform small acts of generosity, we can overcome these powerful habits.
 By starting with small actions, we retrain our minds and hearts until it is no longer painful or uncomfortable to give others what they need.